joyrider3774/crisp-game-lib-portable-sdl/README.md

-# crisp-game-lib-portable
+# SDL Version of crisp-game-lib-portable

-Minimal C-lang library for creating classic arcade-like mini-games running on devices and browsers.
+This is a repo containing sdl ports of the crisp games library which is a Minimal C-lang library for creating classic arcade-like mini-games running on devices and browsers.
 Re-implemented version of [crisp-game-lib](https://github.com/abagames/crisp-game-lib) for smaller devices.
 You can play [sample games in your browser](https://abagames.github.io/crisp-game-lib-portable/build/).

+see [src/cglpSDL1](https://github.com/joyrider3774/crisp-game-lib-portable-sdl/tree/main/src/cglpSDL1) for SDL 1 Port
+- Keyboard only
+- Sound support
+- Extra added games
+- Sections inside the menu's
+- Ability to have more than 16 games in the menu
+- Funkey version is based on this version

+see [src/cglpSDL1](https://github.com/joyrider3774/crisp-game-lib-portable-sdl/tree/main/src/cglpSDL2) for SDL 1 Port
+- keyboard, mouse and gamepads support using Gamecontroller Api
+- Sound support
+- Extra added games
+- Sections inside the menu's
+- Ability to have more than 16 games in the menu
+- Works on many chinese emulation handhelds if you crosscompile (rg35xx sp, rg35xx plus, trimui smart pro, rgb30, ..)

 ## Target devices